Tex-Mex Taco Salad

 Yeah, that’s beef, beans and melted cheese.
 I just posted that.

 This started with good intentions.
 Something to do with restitution for eating too many of these cookies.
-Sometimes when I make taco salads, they can be really healthy.
+Sometimes when I make a taco salad, it can be really healthy.
 Like, the grilled chicken-type thing.

 But the Velveeta.